 Ford GT Price

-When new, the Ford GT MSRP was listed at $145,000 and most had significant dealer markup.
+When new, the 2005 Ford GT MSRP was listed at $145,000 and most had significant dealer markup.
 If you are interested in a Ford GT for sale, the price is likely a large consideration.
-For 2004-2006 Ford GT prices, the cost is generally linked to the overall condition of the vehicle.
-As these models are older, factors like the appearance and mileage will be the most influential when it comes to pricing.
-Other factors, such as how well the vehicle has been maintained over the years, and any upgrades will also guide the starting price of the vehicle.
+The 2005 Ford GT price, the cost is generally linked to the overall condition of the vehicle.
+As these models are older, factors like appearance and mileage will be the most influential when it comes to pricing.
+Other factors, such as how well the vehicle has been maintained over the years, and any upgrades will also guide the 2006 Ford GT price.

 Ford GT Review